 4.2 Conformance Type 2: The Processing Expectations for ITS Markup

 Description: Processors need to compute the ITS information that pertains to a node in an XML document.
 The ITS processing expectations define how the computation has to be carried out.
 Correct computation involves support for selection mechanism, defaults / inheritance / overriding characteristics, and precedence.
-The markup MAY be valid against a schema which conforms to the clauses in Section 4.1: Conformance Type 1: ITS Markup Declarations.
+The markup MAY be valid against a schema that conforms to the clauses in Section 4.1: Conformance Type 1: ITS Markup Declarations.

 Definitions related to this conformance type: The processing expectations for ITS markup make use of selection mechanisms defined in Section 5: Processing of ITS information.
 The individual data categories defined in Section 8: Description of Data Categories have defaults / inheritance / overriding characteristics, and allow for using ITS markup in various positions (global and local).